 - The Grading Assistant role can do a subset of what the Course Assistant role can do.
 Grading Assistants can grade students (quizzes, assignments) and can access the gradebook.
 Grading assistants cannot add or modify resources or activities, and cannot assign roles.

 - Students can access resources and activities, as well as view their grades.
 Students cannot modify resources and activities, and cannot assign roles.

 - Participants have fewer privileges than students.
 Participants can unenroll themselves from courses (when self- or manually-enrolled) and can participate in forums.
 Participants cannot take quizzes or submit assignments and do not appear in the gradebook.
-Participants can be assigned by Category Managers at the category level.
+Participant role can be assigned by course manager, instructor, instructor (unlisted), course assistant, and content assistant.
+Category Managers can also assign the Participant role at the category level.

 - This role (formerly known as SOM Course Staff) replicates the Instructor role, but users with this role are not listed in course overviews.
 Instructor (unlisted) can do anything within a course, including adding, modifying and deleting resources and activities, and grading students.
 Instructors (unlisted) can assign these roles: Course Assistant, Content Assistant, Grading Assistant, Student, Participant

 - If no role is assigned, then the user can only access course content (resources, files, etc.).
 Course activities (e.g., forums, assignments, quizzes) are not accessible.
 The user will also not appear in the gradebook.